 R. Ambalavanan, the Executive Director of the Tea Board of India adds, “The growing shortage of fuel and climate change have created a sustainability challenge for the tea sector.
 Translating findings from energy audits into actual concrete measures is the key to the adoption of energy conservation practices as part of business strategy.”

-As a result of project efforts, more than USD 2.5 million, much of it as private equity, has been channeled into a range of energy saving measures – both in thermal and electric energy – this includes installing more efficient motors, investing in wood chippers to enhance efficiency in burning firewood, modifying blades in the drying process and using renewables such as biomass and hydro power.
-As a result, carbon dioxide emissions have reduced by around 35,000 tonnes.
+As a result of project efforts, more than US$ 2.5 million, much of it as private equity, has been channeled into a range of energy saving measures – both in thermal and electric energy – this includes installing more efficient motors, investing in wood chippers to enhance efficiency in burning firewood, modifying blades in the drying process and using renewables such as biomass and hydro power.
+As a result, carbon dioxide emissions have reduced by around 263,952 tons over the project duration.
+On an average, the tea produced with energy conservation measures generated 0.27 kgCO2 less [10%] than earlier [3.81 kg CO2 per kg of tea processed].
 The experiences of small tea processers have resonated with the larger, export-oriented tea estates.
-According to Shailajit Roy, Manager at one of the region’s largest tea exporters, “This year, we budgeted over USD 40,000 in energy saving measures, last year we had no budget for these activities.”
+According to Shailajit Roy, Manager at one of the region’s largest tea exporters, “This year, we budgeted over US$ 40,000 in energy saving measures, last year we had no budget for these activities.”

 Srinivasan Iyer, Head of the Energy and Environment Unit at UNDP, says “Meeting the sustainability challenge requires strong business engagement in investing in innovative solutions such as energy efficiency.
 For energy intensive sectors such as tea processing – rising energy demands and the changing climate call for climate resilient business strategies that can both improve competitiveness and achieve environmental outcomes.”